 Dr. Wilson loves living and working in Kingston and most of all loves meeting, interacting with and helping like-minded people and their pets enjoy that most unique bond they have.
 He is known for sharing lots of laughter during appointments.
 He is constantly challenging himself to be the best possible doctor, professional, friend, listener, problem solver and communicator on a daily basis.
 This is practice for being the best possible person you can be.
 He loves the collegial atmosphere that has been fostered at Bayridge Animal Hospital and the fun loving, happy personalities that he encounters every day, both with his colleagues and the people who come into the clinic with their pets.

-Dr. Kaufmann earned his Veterinary degree in 2004 from the University of Queensland in Australia.
-He completed his Bachelors of Science from the University of Guelph, then received his Master’s from the University of Alberta prior to pursing his BVSc.
+Dr. Kaufmann has been practicing veterinary medicine for 15+ years since graduating from the University of Queensland in Australia.
+Prior to that he completed his Bachelors of Science from the University of Guelph, and then received his Master’s from the University of Alberta.

 Dr. Kaufmann and Dr. Wilson are proud owners of the Bayridge Animal Hospital.
 Striving to provide comprehensive, compassionate, care to the pets in the Kingston and surrounding area.
 Jeff has been part of the Bayridge Animal Care Team for close to 10 years.
 Jeff is very social and interactive with clients and their pets and enjoys every aspect of veterinary medicine including: preventative medicine, soft tissue surgery and orthopedic surgery, and small animal internal medicine.